 The Law Offices of Evan Braunstein is a family law firm with offices in Playa Vista and Century City.
 We provide focused legal representation tailored to your specific needs and situation in family law areas including divorce, premarital and postmarital agreements, custody, support, paternity, and division of property, and modification of judgments.

 Going through a divorce may be one of the hardest things that you ever have to do in your life.
-The process can be long, emotional, and may end in a divorce judgement that doesn’t meet your best interests.
+The process can be long, emotional, and may end in a divorce judgment that doesn’t meet your best interests.
 At the Law Offices of Evan Braunstein, our Playa Vista, CA divorce attorney is focused on providing competent legal representation for individuals and families going through divorce.
-Our law firm is able to advise and represent you in all legal matters related to divorce, including premarital and postmarital agreements, child custody, spousal support, child support, paternity, division of property, and modification of a post-divorce judgement.
+Our law firm is able to advise and represent you in all legal matters related to divorce, including premarital and postmarital agreements, child custody, spousal support, child support, paternity, division of property, and modification of a post-divorce judgment.

 Division of Property in a Divorce

 One of the most pressing issues that parties in a divorce will need to make a decision about is how property will be divided between the couple.
 In many cases, couples maintain an amicable enough relationship throughout the divorce process that they are able to reach a property division agreement on their own, through mediation or negotiation, without the intervention of the court.
 When an out of court agreement cannot be reached, however, the court will issue a property decision based on California law.
 Keep in mind that California is a community property state

 , which means that all property and debts are owned by both spouses, and must be divided equitably at the termination of the marriage as such.

 Typically, even more emotional than how property will be divided is coming to an agreement about where a child will live.
 Both parents may want the have full custody of the child, or may be in disagreement about how much time a child should spend with the other parent, how holidays and weekends will be split, where the child will spend summer break, and the like.